iljapanic/mdef/src/reflections/week-04/index.md

 A major theme throughout the course was seeing *design as a person* and a *designer as a tool*.
 This has helped me view my personal development

-Insight gained from this week has also finally pushed me to write a [personal about section on this site](/about).

 [^1]: DDS presentation to the MDEF student group on 24 October 2018
 [^2]: ibid.